MoeFwacky/Python-Plex-Controller/README.md

 <br>piplaystate.py - Gets the playback state from your client.
 <br>playstatus.py - Runs in the background.
 When enabled uses piplaystate.py to get the status of your client.
 <br>
-<br>Currently the TBN Plex Controller is currently designed to work on a linux based OS.
-I suppose it is possible to use it on a windows based machine, though you may need to modify some paths to suit that directory structure.
+<br>Currently the TBN Plex Controller is currently designed to work on a linux based OS, however, it can also run on a windows environment without modification, though you may not be able to use the aliases.
 <br>
 <br>To install the TBN Plex Controller, place the system_setup.py script files in your home directory.
 The system_setup.py script will make a directory in your home folder, "hasystem/", or prompt your for a directory, depending on your OS, which it will store its necessary files and database in.
 <br>